DuroMax vs Pulsar

 Key Takeaways

-• DuroMax leads with a 6.3 average overall score compared to Pulsar's 5.0, winning the comparison across most categories.
+- DuroMax leads with an average overall score of 6.3 versus Pulsar's 5.1, winning the comparison across most categories.

-• In every top model matchup, DuroMax's representative unit scores higher than Pulsar's, with the largest gap in the best value category (7.2 vs 5.1).
+- DuroMax wins every top model matchup, with the widest gap in the best value category (7.2 vs 5.1).

-• Both brands offer similarly sized lineups with over 30 published models each, giving buyers plenty of options in either catalog.
+- Both brands offer similarly sized catalogs of around 31 to 32 models, giving buyers plenty of options in either lineup.

 Top Model Matchups